jcadduono/lazyflasher/README.md

 ## To use:

-Place a `zImage` and/or `dtb.img` in root directory and it will automatically be flashed by the zip.
+Place a `zImage`/`Image.gz` (or any other variation of a kernel image) along with an optional `dtb.img` in the root directory and it will automatically be flashed by the zip.

 To create a zip file, use `make`.